 All color belts are allowed two chances to complete their poomsae.
-If one of the competitors does not complete the form in the first round, there is no penalty for color belts to restart their form.
+If one of the competitors does not complete the poomsae in the first round, there is no penalty to restart.
 If they are not able to complete their poomsae during the second attempt, the other competitor will advance in the bracket.
-If the forms are equal in their execution and one competitor had to restart, the win will be awarded to the competitor that did not restart their form.
+If the competitors are equal in their execution and one competitor had to restart, the win will be awarded to the competitor who did not have to restart.